kanglee05/Recipes-Nutritional-Analysis/README.md

 - **Significance Level**: 0.05

 We performed a permutation test to find the differences in the distributions of protein values in cold and warm months.
 Warm months were classified as March-September and cold months were all others.
 We found an **observed difference** of 0.3 grams and a **p-value** of **0.11**.
 With our significance level of 0.05, we **fail to reject** the null hypothesis.
 This suggests that recipes uploaded in cold months have the same protein values as those uploaded in warm months.
-It leads us to consider that the time of year does not have a significant impact on the protein values in recipes.
+It leads us to consider that the time of year does not have a significant impact on the protein values in recipes uploaded.

 Below is a boxplot displaying the distribution of protein in warm vs. cold months.
 It highlights the lack of difference between the two seasons.